fosslight/fosslight-guide/scanner/2_source.md

 ````
 #### Options
 ```
   Optional
       -p <source_path>       Path to analyze source (Default: current directory) -h                     Print help message
       -v                     Print FOSSLight Source Scanner version
-            -m                     Print additional information for scan result on separate sheets -e <path>              Path to exclude from analysis (file and directory) -o <output_path>       Output path (Path or file name) -f <format>            Output file format (excel, csv, opossum, yaml) Options only for FOSSLight Source Scanner
+      -m                     Print additional information for scan result on separate sheets -o <output_path>       Output path (Path or file name) -f <format>            Output file format (excel, csv, opossum, yaml) Options only for FOSSLight Source Scanner
       -s <scanner>           Select which scanner to be run (scancode, scanoss, all) -j                     Generate raw result of scanners in json format -t <float>             Stop scancode scanning if scanning takes longer than a timeout in seconds.
       -c <core>              Select the number of cores to be scanned with ScanCode.
       --no_correction        Enter if you don't want to correct OSS information with sbom-info.yaml --correct_fpath <path> Path to the sbom-info.yaml file
 ```
 #### Example
 json 형태의 ScanCode 결과를 FOSSLight Report 형식으로 변환